Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

 ## Origin Types and Architecture

-- Origins are the locations from where CF goes to get content
+- Origins are the locations from where CloudFront goes to get content
 - If there is a cache miss in case of a request, than an origin fetch occurs
 - Origin groups allow us to add resiliency.
 We can group origins together an have an origin group used by the behavior
 - Categories of origins: